aws/aws-cdk/packages/@aws-cdk/aws-ssm/README.md

 ### Creating new SSM Parameters in your CDK app

-You can create either `ssm.StringParameter` or `ssm.StringListParameter`s.
-*SecretString* parameters cannot be created directly from a CDK application;
-if you want to provision secrets automatically, use Secrets Manager Secrets.
+You can create either `ssm.StringParameter` or `ssm.StringListParameter`s in a CDK app.
+These are public (not secret) values.
+Parameters of type *SecretString* cannot be created directly from a CDK application; if you want to provision secrets automatically, use Secrets Manager Secrets (see the `@aws-cdk/aws-secretsmanager` package).

 [creating SSM parameters](test/integ.parameter.lit.ts)